mvrl-clasp/SNAG/README.md

 link to the drive where dataset is

 # License
-Please se License.txt
+Please see License.txt

 # Citation and Contact
-Please consider citing our paper when you use our dataset:
+Please consider citing our paper when you use our dataset or software:

 Vaidyanathan, P., Prud'hommeaux, E., Pelz, J. B., and Alm, C. O., SNAG: Spoken Narratives and Gaze Dataset, ACL 2018.